Motorcyclist killed in midday crash on 28th Street

 The identity of the victim is being withheld pending notification of family members.

-Twenty-eighth Street was closed in both directions and traffic was being rerouted while the scene was cleaned up and the investigation was conducted.
+Twenty-eighth Street was closed in both directions and traffic was being rerouted for two hours while the scene was cleaned up and the investigation was conducted.

 The incident remains under investigation by the Wyoming Police Department.